 We don’t.
 There are no guarantees in the entertainment industry.
 Anyone that tells you otherwise is lying to your face.

-Every single successful filmmaker has taken their own path.
+Every single successful filmmaker and actor has taken their own path.
 That means they’ve braved obstacles that no one else has had to face before or since.
 And so will you.

 But you don’t have to do it alone.
 At dBs, you’re not attending school.
 You’re joining a creative community.
 You’re constantly working, wrapping up the last project and launching the next at the same time.
 You’re meeting other likeminded, passionate, hardworking creatives who will inspire you, and whom you will inspire.
 You’re getting support from industry-professional tutors who have seen the path ahead of you and will guide you with patience, wisdom, and the tools you’ll need.
 You’re meeting and working with outside professionals and alumni creating big things and offering you a seat on the ride.